This version is suitable for viewing within Frrraction or on any browser.

 Just like integer units, residue units divide anything.
 Each of the mod-45 units, for example, divides all of the mod-45 residues; picking on the mod-45 residue-unit [17] for example: 0/17=0 1/17=8 2/17=16 3/17=24 4/17=32 5/17=40 ...
 43/17=29 and 44/17=37.
 All the units always divide all the numbers, be they integers or residues.

-Residue n is said to be a "modular prime" if it has only trivial divisors: itself, itself times units, and units.
+Residue n is said to be a "modular prime" if it has only trivial divisors: itself, itself times units§, and units§.
 (Those divisors are "trivial" in the sense that every nonzero residue is so divisible.)

 Modular Primes example, modulo 45: [9] is of course divisible all the trivial divisors (itself, any unit, and itself times any unit) but also by the non-unit [6]--so [9] is not prime mod 45.
 Likewise [10], along with its trivial divisors, has the non-unit 5 as a divisor, so [10] is not prime.
 On the other hand, [3] is divisible only by the trivial divisors, so [3] is a mod-45-prime (the ONLY mod-45 prime, in fact).

-What goes WRONG when the MODULUS m itself is NOT PRIME?
+Next consider: What goes wrong when the modulus m itself is NOT PRIME?
 Everything gets more Byzantine, that's what!
 And maybe more interesting?
-Before Galois, the progression of advancing number-like-things was: ""counting-numbers", "zero", integers, "rational numbers", "irrational numbers","transcendental numbers", and "real numbers".
-Ever since Galois, the progression of more-and-more-number-like things has been: "groups", "rings", "integer domains", "fields",...
+Before Galois, the progression of advancing number-like-things was: ""counting-numbers", "zero", "euclidean integers"", "rational numbers", "irrational numbers","transcendental numbers", and "real numbers".
+Ever since Galois, the progression of more-and-more-number-like things has been: "lagrangian groups", "rings", "integer domains", "fields",...
 Technically, when m is prime the residues mod m constitute a "field", which means they behave much like rational numbers.
 That's a big deal, it means that arithmetic works pretty much like you would expect.
-For example, the formula for the sum of the first n integers is n*(n+1)/2; it holds for the residues modulo any prime m, too, e.g. 1+2+3+4+5 (mod 11) and 5*6/2 (mod 11) are equal, just as 1+2+3+4+5 (integer) and 5*6/2 (integer) are equal.
+For example, the formula for the sum of the first n integers is n⋅(n+1)/2; it holds for the residues modulo any prime m, too, e.g. 1+2+3+4+5 (mod 11) and 5⋅6/2 (mod 11) are equal, just as 1+2+3+4+5 (integer) and 5⋅6/2 (integer) are equal.

 When the modulus is composite, however, many such rational-expectations fail.
-Addition, subtraction, multiplication, and integer powers still work OK, but division gets trickier.
-Fermat's Little Theorem, for instance, does not apply when m is composite and in fact [e]^m is not always [e] (e.g. m=12, [e]=10); moreover, [e]^(m-1) is not always 1 even if [e]^m does happen to be [e] (e.g. m=12, [e]=9)--even though, as I just said, integer powers still work: [e]^m still equals [e]*([e]^(m-1).
+Addition, subtraction, multiplication, and integer powers still work OK, but the intuitive meanings lose relevance, and division gets trickier.
+Fermat's Little Theorem, for instance, does not apply when m is composite and in fact [e]^m is not always [e] (e.g. m=12, [e]=10); moreover, [e]^(m-1) is not always 1 even if [e]^m does happen to be [e] (e.g. m=12, [e]=9)--even though, as I just said, integer powers still work: [e]^m still equals [e]⋅([e]^(m-1).
 So, if for some k it happens that [e]^k=[e] and [e]^(k-1)=[1], you can rest assured that [e]^(k-2) does necesarily equal the reciprocal of [e] (e.g. m=12, [e]=7, k=11).
 Composite moduli are tricky.

 Yet another difference when the modulus is composite: Fermat's approach of using powers of [e] to find inv([e]) does not work unless m is prime.
 A variant due to Euler still does, but you need to know his "totient function Phi(m)", which requires first finding all the prime factors of m and then doing some more arithmetic.
 Frrraction's M|P|R-Residue mode uses a much simpler continued fraction to do it.